The mushroom cloud from a nuclear weapon test in 1952. The explosions of nuclear weapons emit large amounts of dangerous radiation.

-Radiation Hazards to Humans
+Radiation is Dangerous to Humans

 Radiation can be harmful to humans.
 Radiation can harm people directly by damaging their cells.
 The cells might stop functioning, or they might be unable to reproduce.
 Radiation can also cause cells to reproduce in an out-of-control fashion, causing cancer.
 It also causes radiation sickness, an ailment with various symptoms depending on the type of radiation a person was exposed to and on the size of the dose received.
 Radiation sickness can be fatal when high doses of radiation are involved.